BeckySkel/project-5-frontend/README.md

 ## Strategy

 ### Target Audience
-- This site is targeted ...
+- This site is targeted towards users who would like to organise a project they're working on with others.
+This will primarily be adults who are comfortbale working with technology and potentially some older teens/students.

 - View [User Personas](documents/personas.pdf)